Atrix256/FalcorPathTracer/readme.md

 * don't need to jitter camera because the shader jitters the rays inside
  * do this even w/ TAA?
 Well no... because we need to find the pixel from last frame.

-* an option for non cosine weighted hemispherical samples (pure white noise)
- * maybe also blue noise hemispherical samples?
+* TAA may want IGN as a noise source.

-* clean up code. eg put hash21 into a header?
+* clean up code. eg put rng stuff into a header?
+ * or maybe it'd be better & simpler to have everything in a single file. if so, bring geo.h in!

+* comment code better, especially main?

 * try using blue noise in cosine weighted hemispheres? or bn as an RNG seed somehow.
  * could also have other noise types